dSupertramp/AItrika/README.md

 ## 📦 Install

 To install everything, you need `poetry`.

 First of all, create a virtual environment with the command `python3 -m venv venv_name` and activate it with `source venv_name\bin\activate`.

 After that, you can install poetry with the command `pip install poetry` and then run `poetry install`.

 ## 🔑 Set API Keys

-In order to set API keys, type your keys into the `env.example` file and rename it to `.env`
+In order to set API keys, insert your keys into the `env.example` file and rename it to `.env`.

 ## 🔍 Usage